libp2p/specs/webrtc/README.md

     // The sender abruptly terminates the sending part of the stream.
 The
     // receiver MAY discard any data that it already received on that stream.
     RESET_STREAM = 2;
-    // The receiver has previously sent a message with a FIN flag.
-On receiving
+    // Sending the FIN_ACK flag acknowledges the previous receipt of a message
-    // the FIN_ACK flag they may now close the stream as they know the remote has received
+    // with the FIN flag set.
+Receiving a FIN_ACK flag gives the recipient
-    // all data that was sent before the FIN.
+    // confidence that the remote has received all sent messages.
     FIN_ACK = 3;
   }